qteatime/kate/docs/source/user/importer/index.rst

 .. important::

+  The importer works by creating a cartridge from the game's contents and copying this cartridge into your console's storage.
+Some games' licence terms have provisions against copying their data to other locations than e.g.: the disc or media they were published in.
+You're still responsible for making sure your usage of the importer aligns with the EULA and other licences of the games you're importing.

   Cartridges installed by the Importer are explicitly marked ``unofficial``.
   As long as the original developers have not officially released the game for Kate, you should treat all issues you see in an imported games as